backstage/backstage/.changeset/tall-meals-dress.md

 '@backstage/plugin-events-backend': patch
 ---

-Export `InMemoryEventBroker` to allow decoupling of the catalog and events backends in the `example-backend`.
+Export `DefaultEventBroker` to allow decoupling of the catalog and events backends in the `example-backend`.

+Please look at `plugins/events-backend/README.md` for the currently advised was to set up the event backend and catalog providers.